SurajKamal24/mcia-materials/Designing application with anypoint connectors/README.md

  - For each scope, parallel for each scope and batch job.
  - Batch job - Persistent queues- Records always procceeds batch steps in order.
 Later records can jump ahead to the next batch step while earlier records are still being processed by another thread in the previous batch step.
 Accept expression, accept policy and variables.
 Batch aggregator.
 Payload after the completion of the batch job is BatchJobResult object

-### Module 10 - Designing an efficient and automated software development lifecycle
- - Runtime manager properties tab can override values set in properties files.
-The properties tab is available for both mulesoft-hosted and customer-hosted runtime plane targets
- - System level properties can be set in the wrapper.config file or from the command line when starting the mule runtime
- - External configuration files make mule application easier to migrate and update.
-Can externalize property file outside the mule runtime for customer hosted mule runtime.
-External configuration systems can also be used but require more work to set up and manage - Hashicorp vault, Azure vault and spring cloud config
- - Properties hierarchy - Deployment > System > Environment > Application > Global
- - Mule maven plugin - Automate building, packaging and deployment of mule applications from source projects.
-Munit maven plugin - Automate test execution and ties in with the mule maven plugin. compile > test > package > install > deploy
- - Automation on Anypoint Platform - Anypoint CLI and Anypoint Platform APIs

 ### Module 8 - Designing with appropriate state preservation and management options
  - Ways mule application can maintian state - Mule event, object store, vm queues, batch job scope queues, file based persistence and external data store
  - Object store is typically accessed via a object store connector.
 But an externalized object store implementation might provide other communication mechanisms, such as a secure REST connection.
 Configured as persistent or non-persistent